PacktPublishing/A-Handbook-of-Mathematical-Models-with-Python/README.md

 This book has been divided into three parts.

-Part I has 2 chapters and discusses the theory and concepts of mathematical modeling and talks about how a business problem can be formulated mathematically.
+Part I has 2 chapters and introduces the theory and concepts of mathematical modeling and discusses how a business problem can be formulated mathematically.

 Part II consists of 6 chapters (all have python code examples) about the most tried and tested tools that enable mathematical modeling and how mathematical models are complementary to machine learning models.